Rayanagh-tech/nextstep-inventory/README.txt

 - `storage_bays`: Storage infrastructure per datacenter
 - `vsphere_connections`: Credentials and sync logs for vSphere integration
 - `vmware_events`: Event history for VMs (snapshots, migrations, etc.)
+- `tags`, `monitoring_logs`, `alerts`, and more

 > 📄 See [`schema.sql`](./schema.sql) for full table definitions

 ---
+##🧩 VMware vSphere Integration

+This project supports real-time sync with VMware vSphere using govc, a CLI tool for interacting with vSphere.

+###🔧 How It Works

+  -Users add vSphere connections via the Settings → vSphere Connections page in the frontend.

+  -These connections (hostnames, credentials) are stored in the vsphere_connections table.

+  -The backend script integration/syncVsphere.js uses govc to: Connect to each vSphere instance

+  -Fetch live virtual machine and host data

+  -Insert or update entries in virtual_machines and physical_servers tables

 ## 🚀 Getting Started

 ### 1. Clone the repository